 - 11.1 Consent to Subprocessor Engagement.
 Customer specifically authorises the engagement as Subprocessors of those entities listed as of the Terms Effective Date at the URL specified in Section 11.2 (Information about Subprocessors).
 In addition, without prejudice to Section 11.4 (Opportunity to Object to Subprocessor Changes) Customer generally authorises the engagement of any other third parties as Subprocessors ("New Subprocessors"). - 11.2 Information about Subprocessors.
 Information about Subprocessors is available at business.safety.google/adssubprocessors. - 11.3 Requirements for Subprocessor Engagement.
-When engaging any Subprocessor, Google will: - (a) ensure via a written contract that the Subprocessor only accesses and uses Customer Personal Data to the extent required to perform the obligations subcontracted to it, and does so in accordance with the Agreement (including these Data Processing Terms); and - (b) remain fully liable for all obligations subcontracted to, and all acts and omissions of, the Subprocessor. - 11.4 Opportunity to Object to Subprocessor Changes. - (a) When any New Subprocessor is engaged during the Term, Google will, at least 30 days before the New Subprocessor processes any Customer Personal

-Data, inform Customer of the engagement (including the name and location of the relevant New Subprocessor and the activities it will perform) by sending an email to the Notification Email Address.

-(b) Customer may object to any New Subprocessor by terminating the Agreement for convenience immediately upon written notice to Google, on condition that Customer provides such notice within 90 days of being informed of the engagement of the New Subprocessor as described in Section 11.4(a).
+When engaging any Subprocessor, Google will: - (a) ensure via a written contract that: - (i) the Subprocessor only accesses and uses Customer Personal Data to the extent required to perform the obligations subcontracted to it, and does so in accordance with the Agreement (including these Data Processing Terms); and - (ii) if the processing of Customer Personal Data is subject to the European Data Protection Legislation, the data protection obligations in these Data Processing Terms (as referred to in Article 28(3) of the GDPR, if applicable) are imposed on the Subprocessor; and - (b) remain fully liable for all obligations subcontracted to, and all acts and omissions of, the Subprocessor. - 11.4 Opportunity to Object to Subprocessor Changes. - (a) When any New Subprocessor is engaged during the Term, Google will, at least 30 days before the New Subprocessor processes any Customer Personal Data, inform Customer of the engagement (including the name and location of the relevant subprocessor and the activities it will perform) by sending an email to the Notification Email Address. - (b) Customer may object to any New Subprocessor by terminating the Agreement for convenience immediately upon written notice to Google, on condition that Customer provides such notice within 90 days of being informed of the engagement of the New Subprocessor as described in Section 11.4(a).